supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

   <summary>Click to see a hint what to add to kill the maximum amount of mutants </summary>
   <p>

-  Through experimentation and studying the code we found that the combination of the seeds 3 and 7 for java and from 0 till 6 players kills the maximal amount of mutants.
+  Through experimentation and studying the code we found  that 0 till 6 players and specific seeds kills the maximal amount of mutants.
+The java seeds are 3 and 5.
+Javascript seeds are 3, 5, 7, 77.

   </p>
 </details>